jennifer-ryan/numpy.random-project/README.md

 ## Project Description

-While the [numpy.random documentation](https://docs.scipy.org/doc/numpy-1.16.0/reference/routines.random.html#) explains how to use each of the functions I discuss herein, this project is an attempt to describe the functions in simple, more accessible language.
+While the [numpy.random documentation](https://docs.scipy.org/doc/numpy-1.16.0/reference/routines.random.html#) explains how to use each of the functions discussed herein, this project is an attempt to describe the functions in simple, more accessible language.

 The project is split into the following sections that reflect the sections in the **numpy.random** documentation: